Lots of Backroads in the Everglades

 A great bird spot for wading birds and raptors in the fall, and songbirds all year round.

 Stop at Clyde Butcher Photo Gallery, considered the Ansel Adams of Florida, which features a cypress swamp trail behind gallery.

 There are several stops for gators and birds in Big Cypress, depending on water levels and migration.
 Gators seen are dozens in the summer, hundreds in the winter.

 Depending on the season and the water levels the best opportunity to view a wide variety of wildlife is traveling the backroads of the Everglades and Big Cypress.
-Loop and Turner Roads are the most popular but do not expect any crowds, few tourists explore this area and even fewer tour operators make this a stop.
 The “Old Florida” you seek still exists on these backroads.
 Excellent opportunity to see and photograph alligators, turtles, snakes and birds up close without leaving the tour van.

 Airboat ride to a Miccosukee tree island

 - Airboat ride to tree island where Miccosukee lived for generations fleeing the US Army.

 - Tour highlights the unique history of the unconquered Miccosukee tribe